These terms of engagement set out the standard terms on which TWA Legal Limited (we, us or our) provides services to clients.

 6. Expenses and disbursements

 Our fees include a charge for sundry office services, which include photocopying, facsimiles, voice and data communications, postage and deliveries.
-There is a scale charge based on the fee value of each invoice, however, this may be increased where large amounts of these services are provided.
+The usual office service charge is calculated at 2.5% of our fee.
+However, this may be increased where large amounts of these services are provided.

 We will charge for out-of-pocket expenses and disbursements which we pay or are liable to pay others on your behalf including registration and filing fees, Court charges, fees of agents, experts and other professionals, travel and accommodation costs.